And Gain FREE Access to These Features:

-Just by switching/creating a business account on Instagram, not only do you gain access to invaluable analytics you can use to smartly grow your Instagram.
+Just by switching/creating a business account on Instagram, not only do you gain access to invaluable analytics you can use to grow your Instagram smartly.
 But you also give followers and visitors to your page 7 additional ways to engage with you.

 More ways to engage with you means more time on your page, and more time on your page means a better standing in the eyes of the Instagram algorithm.

-If you are interested in making money on Instagram, whether it be through influencer marketing, e-commerce, or other means, then switching to a business account and analyzing your Instagram Insights is essential.
+If you are interested in making money on Instagram, whether, through influencer marketing, e-commerce, or other means, switching to a business account and analyzing your Instagram Insights is essential.